VIS4ROB-lab/covins/readme.md

 	  year={2021}
 	}

-If you use the COVINS-G extension in an academic work, please cite:
+If you use the COVINS-G extension in an academic work, please cite both the original COVINS publication and additionally:

     @article{patel23covinsg,
       title = {COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM},